 Be a Shark

 Online shopping is definitely more convenient, but that doesn’t mean it’s not 100 percent aggressive.
 Deals fly off the shelves faster than you can get your browser to load sometimes, so when it comes to lightning sales, make sure you’re ready to roll.

 Get ahead of the game and find ways to pay yourself back for purchases.
-Make sure you never pay for shipping, and be smart about where your personal information winds up in cyberspace.
+Make sure you never pay for shipping and be smart about where your personal information winds up in cyberspace.
 It’s incredibly easy to have your identity stolen these days, and online shopping is definitely a big culprit.

 But as long as you’re smart and proactive, online shopping can be your new best friend.
-You can patronize small shop owners, find exotic fare and stay in your pajamas while you run some errands—welcome to the future ladies and gentleman.
+You can patronize small shop owners, find exotic fare and stay in your pajamas while you run some errands—welcome to the future ladies and gentlemen.

 What do you think?
-Has online shopping proved to be more cost effective for you?
+Has online shopping proved to be more cost-effective for you?
 Share in the comments below.